Maynard Jackson: Atlanta's crime

 In addition to the 1979–1981 Atlanta Child Murders mentioned above, residents were concerned about a rising crime rate during Mayor Jackson's tenure.
 In 1979, with a soaring murder rate and nationwide publicity about crime there, Georgia Governor George Busbee, acting on a request from Mayor Maynard Jackson, called in Georgia State Patrol troopers to help patrol the downtown.
 The business community accused Mayor Jackson and Police Chief George Napper of dismissing public concerns about crime.
 Atlanta had the highest murder rate and the highest overall crime rate of any city, and the numbers were rapidly climbing higher, with a 69% increase in homicides between 1978 and 1979 alone.
 Much of it was considered to be driven by drug wars.

 Service to the Democratic National Committee

 After leaving office as mayor, Jackson continued to be active with the Democratic Party.
-In 2001 he unsuccessfully sought the post as the Democratic National Committee chairman, losing to the fund-raiser Terry McAuliffe, who had the backing of former president Bill Clinton and Hillary Clinton.
+In 2001, he unsuccessfully sought the post as the Democratic National Committee chairman, losing to the fund-raiser Terry McAuliffe, who had the backing of former president Bill Clinton and First Lady Hillary Clinton.
 Jackson was backed by presidential candidate Bill Bradley, among others.

 Jackson was appointed as the National Development Chairman of the Democratic National Committee and was the first Chairman of the DNC Voting Rights Institute.
 In 2002, he founded the American Voters League, a non-profit and non-partisan effort to increase national voter participation.
-He appeared briefly in the 2001 documentary Startup.com.
+Jackson appeared briefly in the 2001 documentary Startup.com.